4 Tools to Automate Kubernetes Cluster Deployments

 Target platforms

-Most of these tools target AWS or Azure VMs to create Kubernetes clustering services.
+Most of these tools target AWS or Azure VMs to deploy Kubernetes clusters, creating efficient clustering services.
 Some might also target other cloud providers or even local infrastructure as well.
 The general idea of all these solutions is to templatize the k8s cluster deployment process.

 Some of the following are almost certainly required for your k8s cluster deployments regardless of the target platform:

-The following tools I consider ‘standard’ and may be used by and of the deployment tools to ‘get the job done’.
+The following are standard Kubernetes automation tools that may be used alongside other deployment tools to efficiently ‘get the job done’.

-Ansible – configuration deployment and management platform.
+Configuration deployment and management platform.
 Ansible is a swiss army knife of configuration tools and can be used for every step of a k8s deployment.
 In fact some tools are simply complex Ansible playbooks.
-Ansible playbooks themselves can be authored to be declarative and idempotent as well.
+Ansible playbooks themselves can be particularly effective in automating Kubernetes cluster creation, which is a crucial step in a k8s deployment.
+In fact, some tools designed for Kubernetes deployments are essentially complex Ansible playbooks.
+These playbooks can be authored to be declarative and idempotent, which are key characteristics for efficiently automating Kubernetes cluster creation and management.

-Terraform – A declarative infrastructure deployment tool that can greatly simplify declaration and deployment of your infrastructure to multiple platforms.
+A declarative infrastructure deployment tool that can greatly simplify the process to deploy Kubernetes clusters and other infrastructure to multiple platforms.

 Each of these tools can be used to deploy Kubernetes clusters to various platforms.